 For a recording of the Santa Cruz Warriors postgame media availability, CLICK HERE.

-Santa Cruz will face the Iowa Wolves on February 23 at 4:30 p.m.
-(PST) on NBC Sports Bay Area Plus.
+Santa Cruz will next face the Long Island Nets on February 27 at 12:30 p.m.
+(PST) on NBC Sports Bay Area.
 For more information on the Santa Cruz Warriors, visit santacruzbasketball.com or call (831) 713-4400.